Understanding Limited Power of Attorney: Key Benefits and How to Create One

 Medical Limited Power of Attorney

 A medical limited power of attorney authorizes decisions related to healthcare.
 This document permits the agent to make specific medical decisions on behalf of the principal when they’re unable to do so themselves.
 Examples of use might include consenting to medical procedures or accessing medical records.
-By limiting the scope of authority, it provides a safeguard for the principal’s healthcare preferences, letting the agent act within a defined framework.
+Limiting the scope of authority, it provides a safeguard for the principal’s healthcare preferences, letting the agent act within a defined framework.

 How to Create a Limited Power of Attorney